 Conscious of scarce office space in our busy practice, we were cleaning out one of our archival store rooms one day and rediscovered some memorabilia, including several scale project models from our early years.

 One of the models is of the very first home that Teo + Perperis ever designed, way back in 1994!
 A little the worse for wear after years in seclusion, we dusted it off.

-That got us thinking about technological changes in just the last twenty years.
+That got us thinking about technological changes in just the last twenty five years.
 Back in 1994, like many boutique architecture firms, we laboriously created scale models with card, scalpel and glue.
 Every wall, window, door, curve and step was manually hand-crafted and assembled into the whole.
 It was a very time-consuming process, but served well to give our client a clear idea of what their new home would be like.

 The personal computer is now taken for granted in modern business practice, and most of our work is completed using computer-aided design (CAD) on our network of office PCs, and committed to hard-copy on our super-size printers and plotters.

 Not all artistic tradition has been lost to the sands of time, though: the elevation and streetscape designs of our sketch plans are still often completed by hand.
 Like many of our clients, we feel that this approach brings the ideas and vision to life in a warmer and more engaging way than technical, computer-generated images could hope to.

 We’re proud to have provided professional architectural and interior design services to the Victorian community continuously for two decades.
 A big “thank you” to you our wonderful clients for the opportunity to share in your dreams and aspirations.